icebreakerone/ib1-technical-docs/docs/metadata.md

 ## Dataset or Data Service?

 A Dataset:
-* is provided as one or more downloadable files, and
+* is provided as one or more downloadable files,
+* may be published as part of series of Datasets covering the same source of data over different time periods, and
-* may be updated periodically while maintaining access to previous.
+* maintains historical access to previous periods.

 A Data Service:
 * is an API to query some data which uses parameters to specify a subset of data, including time period,